 In 2011, Long Term Rehabilitation for Stroke and TBI: Building a Community was published to showcase the center as a best-practice model of care for disabled patients.
 The book presents a model for care of stroke and TBI patients based on the philosophy of care for the whole person used at the Center and presents plans to encourage funding from various sources to replicate the efforts to the benefit of the patients and medical community as a whole.

-At the NEURO VITALITY CENTER (NVC), our dedicated team will ensure that specially designed programs for other neurological challenges operate with the same degree of effectiveness and caring that is has been our signature for Stroke and TBI survivors for over 35 years.
-We will utilize our expertise to bring the rich community experience to patients and families of those who need help …bringing survivors together.
+At the NEURO VITALITY CENTER (NVC), our dedicated team worked to ensure that specially designed programs for other neurological challenges operated with the same degree of effectiveness and caring that is had been our signature for Stroke and TBI survivors for over 35 years.
+Our further expansion of services will continue to build on the expertise and provide even more treatments and support.

-New Vision: The NEURO VITALITY CENTER (NVC) is committed to specific evidence based programs and therapies that reconnect people to a vital, engaging, and positive life expanding our vision beyond stroke and TBI to neuro disorders that may value from continued therapies.
+New Vision: The NEURO VITALITY CENTER (NVC) is committed to specific evidence based programs and therapies that reconnect people to a vital, engaging, and positive life expanding our vision beyond stroke and TBI to chronic disorders that may value from continued person centered treatment and support.